hejingne/UofT-Research-Catalog-Web-App/README.md

   * [Admin] email: **admin** &ensp; &ensp; password: **admin**

 #### 2. Searching
-User can apply filters when searching for research opportunities; sort results in different ways; click on research title to get more information; visit researcher's profile by clicking on researcher's name
+[new feature] User can apply filters when searching for research opportunities; sort results in different ways; visit researcher's profile by clicking on researcher's name

+One can also click on research title to get more information.

 #### 3. Navigation Tool